typemill/typemill/content/3_for-theme-developers/06-theme-variables/10-item.md

 # Item

 The item variable is an object.
-It provides informations about the actual page, like the page title,  the url, the slug or the next and the previous page.
+It provides informations about the actual page like the page title,  the url, the slug or the next and the previous page.

 Some informations are only available for the type `folder` while some other informations are specific to the type `file`.
 But most informations are shared by both.